Content/trigger warning: slavery, rape, torture, death, suicide

 Ideally, when I realize that using a certain label causes other people around me to stumble or feel uncomfortable, I think about my own position and how I can help those around me feel more comfortable feel.
 Not only, but especially in BDSM.
 So my request to those of you who refer to yourself as a slave in BDSM contexts, who are yourself master or mistress, or who are asked to refer to someone as a slave in professional BDSM contexts, is to pause and stop reflect on whether SSC is guaranteed for everyone involved and whether choosing an alternative name might avoid the problem entirely. […]

-In the first episode of their podcast, Maya (@MayaMitKind) and Ihro (@LiMingRichter) talk about the article by Peter Weissenburger (@weissenpeter), in which he advocates the careful use of language in BDSM contexts.
-In the middle of the podcast episode, Maya makes a constructive replacement suggestion that is becoming increasingly common in US BDSM contexts: “Servant”.
-By definition, the term implies exactly what we mean when we think of the role description of slaves, but anonymizes the historical level of meaning that comes with the role.
-Furthermore, the term includes the very real possibility of being able to remove oneself from the relationship if necessary.
-In my opinion, Servant is a more appropriate term for the corresponding role.
+In the first episode of their podcast, Maya (@MayaMitKind) and Ihro (@LiMingRichter) discuss an article by Peter Weissenburger, in which he advocates for the mindful use of language in BDSM contexts.
+Towards the middle of the podcast episode, Maya makes a constructive suggestion that is increasingly gaining popularity in US BDSM contexts: “Servant”.
+The term implies by definition exactly what we mean when we think of the roles of Slaves, but anonymizes the historical connotations associated with the role.
+Furthermore, the term includes the very real possibility of being able to remove oneself from the relationship if needed.
+In my opinion, ‘Servant’ or ‘Diener:in’ is therefore a more suitable term for describing this role.

-Other terms that also seem appropriate to me are “serf” (in German: serf:r.
-Usually found in texts on medieval history) or “menial” (in German: servant or servant).
+Other terms that also seem suitable to me are “Serf” or “Menial” (typically found in texts on medieval history).
 I’m open to further suggestions.
-I personally find the two mentioned here to be the most suitable.
+Personally, I find these two mentioned terms the most fitting.
 Ultimately, I can only make suggestions for improvement.
-What you claim for yourself is ultimately entirely your decision. […]
+What you choose for yourselves is ultimately entirely your decision.

 Those of you who have been following me on Twitter for a while know that this topic concerns me: I wonder out loud, i.e. publicly, why the BDSM/kinky bubble is so white. […] I now believe that the insensitive use of this term could be one of many reasons why #kinkytwittergermany is so indiverse.
 As members of the bubble, we cannot fix all of them.
 But I think we should make it our mission to start where we can.
 We should make our exchanges more accessible so that people can find their way into the bubble without being immediately put off by insensitive choice of words.